dorshinar/blog/content/blog/guarded-city-with-no-defensive-wall-typescript/guarded-city-with-no-defensive-wall-typescript.md

 None of the examples above is possible is C#, and there are more examples like this.
 All of these features bring TypeScript much closer to JavaScript in terms of flexibility.

-Or, if you choose - you can simply go with the `any` type - that behaves just like regular JavaScript variable - it can be assigned to any variable, and any property/method is assumed to exist by the typescript complier (I should note the [unknown](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-0.html#new-unknown-top-type) type, which is better for such use cases).
+Or, if you choose - you can simply go with the `any` type - that behaves just like a regular JavaScript variable - it can be assigned to any variable, and any property/method is assumed to exist by the typescript complier (I should note the [unknown](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-0.html#new-unknown-top-type) type, which is better for such use cases).

 ## A Guarded City with no Defensive Wall